-Syers was one of fifteen children of a disgraced and bankrupt property developer in Kensington and was already a talented swimmer and equestrian before taking up the sport.
-Eighteen year old Florence Madeline Cave was introduced to the less rigid International Skating Style made famous by skating pioneer Jackson Haines by her future coach, husband and pairs partner Edgar Morris Wood Syers at Prince's Skating Club in Knightsbridge, England.
+Madge was one of fifteen children of a disgraced and bankrupt property developer in Kensington and was a talented swimmer and equestrian before taking up the sport of figure skating.
+She was introduced to the less rigid Continental Style made famous by skating pioneer Jackson Haines by her future coach, husband and pairs partner Edgar Morris Wood Syers at Prince's Skating Club in Knightsbridge when she was but a teenager.
 In 1899, the couple married and began competing both individually and as a pairs team.
 They wrote their first two books about the sport together, one of them instructional and the other a volume of poetry.

 Madge and Edgar Syers

-Discovering that the International Skating Union's rules did not specify the gender of the participants, her 1902 trip to the World Championships would not have happened without the urging of her husband and coach Edgar.
-Officials were surprised by Syers' grand entrance to a sport dominated by men but her skating ability spoke for itself.
-Helping her cause was the fact that Edgar and Madge Syers were influential members of Britain's National Skating Association, the hosts of the 1902 World Championships.
+Discovering that the ISU's rules did not specify the gender of the participants, her 1902 trip to the World Championships would not have happened without the urging of her husband and coach Edgar.
+Officials were surprised by Madge's grand entrance to a sport dominated by men but her skating ability spoke for itself.
+Helping her cause was the fact that Edgar and Madge were influential members of Great Britain's National Skating Association, the hosts of the 1902 World Championships.

 Madge and Edgar Syers